-The College remains strongly placed, and forecast, to return to having an operating surplus in 2021/22 with its continuing record of cost control and its reputation consistently improving.
-The deficit (before FRS 102(28) costs in 2020/21 was £59,000 better than budgeted, despite additional COVID-19 costs.
+The College remains strongly placed, and is forecast, to return to having an operating surplus in 2023/24 with its continuing record of cost control and its reputation consistently improving.
+The deficit for 2022/23 is currently forecasted to be £135,000, but the cost of living crisis and associated inflationary pressures on pay and non-pay costs make this subject to revision.